-The Victorian Government has committed around $279 million since 2015 to the Ambulance Victoria Development Program.
+The Victorian Government has committed more than $280 million since 2015 to the Ambulance Victoria Development Program.
 This program aims to upgrade and rebuild ambulance branches to provide better working conditions for paramedics and ensure lifesaving emergency care is available for all Victorians.

 We know that Victorians rely on the expertise, compassion and commitment of our paramedics.
 We also know that paramedics need modern, purpose-built workplaces, and the latest equipment to stay safe at work and deliver the best care.